Cut out the time and effort required to update your libraries and improve the payments flow for shoppers with Adyen’s Terminal API.

 1. Local Terminal API: Local communication to the payment terminal.
 Local network connection.

 2. Terminal Cloud API: Cloud based communication to the payment terminal.
 Data is stored and controlled centrally.
-Merchants get a holistic view of all terminals in-store.
+Businesses get a holistic view of all terminals in store.

 Payment requests can be made by cloud-based systems to our platform and are then routed to cloud connected payment terminals.